FeatureBaseDB/featurebase/roaring/README.md

 `mkdir workdir/corpus`

 The fuzzer needs some input to start the fuzzing with.
-Copy some sample fragments into the workdir/corpus folder.
+Copy some sample Pilosa fragments into the workdir/corpus folder.
+For example:

+`cp ~/.pilosa/my-index/my-field/views/standard/fragments/0 workdir/corpus`

 Once you have copied your sample inputs, you are ready to run the fuzzer:

 `go-fuzz -bin=roaring-fuzz.zip -workdir=workdir -func=FuzzBitmapUnmarshalBianry`